hdShang/arxiv-daily/docs/cs-CV/2025-08-06/papers/250804043v1-visualtrans-a-benchmark-for-real-world-visual-transformation-reasoni.md

 ---
 layout: default
-title: VisualTrans: A Benchmark for Real-World Visual Transformation Reasoning
+title: "VisualTrans: A Benchmark for Real-World Visual Transformation Reasoning"
 ---

 # VisualTrans: A Benchmark for Real-World Visual Transformation Reasoning